PolygenceJustinZ/BSE_Template_Portfolio/index.md

 When testing the device, it is recommended to run it in a suitable environment.
 The PM 2.5 sensor can sense a consderable distance compared to its size, so even air pollution from a few meters away can result in high environment sensings.

 ## Video

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE -->

 # Second Milestone